project-open-data/project-open-data.github.io/implementation-guide.md

 **Establish Customer Feedback Mechanism (by November 30, 2013)**

-* Through the common core metadata requirements, agencies are already required to include a point of contact within each data asset’s metadata listed.
+* Through the Project Open Data metadata requirements, agencies are already required to include a point of contact within each data asset’s metadata listed.
 * Agencies should create a process to engage with customers on the www.\[agency].gov/data page or other appropriate mechanism.
 If the feedback tool is in an external location, it must be linked to the www.\[agency].gov/data page.
 * Agencies should consider utilizing tools available on Project Open Data, such as the “Kickstart” plug-in, to organize feedback around individual data assets.